-You may also find this video helpful in understanding how to exaggerate baby’s latch as much as possible (no sound).
+If you are experiencing challenges (i.e. painful feeding, difficulties with latching) you may also find this video helpful in understanding how to exaggerate baby’s latch as much as possible (no sound).

 The UNICEF UK Baby Friendly Initiative and the Department of Health publication Off to the Best Start contains helpful images and information about latching your baby effectively.

 If baby is not latching well at the breast, ask our staff to support you with expressing milk and giving this by syringe or cup (research shows that avoiding bottles in the early days makes it more likely that baby will go home breastfeeding).

 You may also find this link helpful if baby is not latching well initially.

 Uninterrupted skin to skin contact for at least an hour, or until after the first breastfeed, gets breastfeeding off to the best start.
 Skin to skin contact is very important for every baby regardless of how they are fed – it helps your baby adapt to outside life by helping to stabilise their heart rate, temperature and breathing.
 Skin-to-skin also triggers oxytocin (the love hormone) which helps you both relax after the birth and stimulates your milk production.